citiususc/citius-invaders/README.md

 An old-style arcade game to learn evolutionary algorithms and genetic programming.
 [Play here!](https://citiususc.github.io/citius-invaders/)

+## About

+This game was created to explain the basic concepts of evolution and genetic programming to college students.
+The game starts with 4 invaders that mate themselves.
+Each invader has different genes that codify their behavior, such as speed, probability of changing direction, size, color...
+During evolution time, the invaders start mating in order to create new invaders that inherit the attributes of their parents.
+Best invaders (invaders with higher fitness) have more probability to be selected for mating.
+The fitness of an invader corresponds with the number of evolutions that it has survived.
+This mechanism allows the invaders to improve their behavior against the player over time by learning the best set of features that allows them to survive.

 ## How to play

 Controls are very easy.
 Just use left/right arrow to move your robot and space to shot.
 The goal is to keep the number of invaders below 100, otherwise the game is over.
-There are always at least 4 invaders, which are protected with blue shields.
+There are always at least 4 invaders (elitism), which are protected with blue shields.
+The player earns 1 point for each evolution time.

 ## Screenshots